-This scene is not one that would have been ok three months ago.
+This scene is not one that would have been ok a year months ago.
 And yet here I am, coming in to check on them after my morning calls, thinking, “Success!”

 I help my daughter find the books about Hawaii that she’s supposed to read for her social studies class.
 Once she reads the online book, she will take a comprehension quiz online and mark the assignment as “done” on her Google Classroom board before moving on to her next assignment.

 I have no idea whether this new routine approximates what they were doing at school before the pandemic.
 To be honest, I had no idea what they did at school.
 I only really caught glimpses here and there, when they’d bring a test or project home, or when I’d ask their teachers for an update.
 Now I am intimately familiar with every aspect of their daily curriculum — and it all revolves around their computers.

 If you Google “family technology” or “technology for children,” the majority of what you will see revolves around how to limit your children’s access to technology.
 You’ll see articles about the harmful effects of screen time on younger children, and tips on how to pry your children away from their computers and devices.
 You’ll find very little about how to use technology to help your children or your family.
 And yet, when the global COVID-19 pandemic pushed 1.9 billion children worldwide out of their classrooms, we immediately turned to technology to help.

 Of course we did.